 Surgeons at the University of Verona evaluated 90 surgical cases performed over a span of 2 years.
-They assessed the long term stability and aesthetic outcome of simultaneous chin surgery
+They assessed the long term stability and aesthetic outcome of simultaneous chin surgery and rhinoplasty.

 The results varied, depending on the chin surgery technique that was performed.
-Read more in JAMA
+Read more in JAMA.